crimsoncore/thev/src/lab_powershell.md

 ### Real-Time Protection
 `Real-Time Protection`: This is a feature of Microsoft Defender that continuously monitors your system for threats (e.g., malware, viruses) in real-time.
 It scans files, apps, and processes as they are accessed or executed.
 Setting DisableRealtimeMonitoring to $true turns off real-time protection, meaning files and processes are no longer automatically scanned.

-This does not disable Microsoft Defender entirely—it only disables real-time scanning.
+This does not disable Microsoft Defender entirely — it only disables real-time scanning.
 Other features like ***scheduled scans and manual scans will still work***.

 ```powershell
 Set-MpPreference -DisableRealtimeMonitoring $true